oh470102/DIP/README.md

 ## Various Pendulum Tasks
 Here, various environments that deal with stabilizing or swinging-up pendulum(s) are solved with **RL** (Reinforcement Learning) approaches.
-Each folders contain different *README.md* files, which you can read to find more about that subtask.
+Each folders contain different *README.md* files, which you can read to find more about each subtask.

 ## Environments solved
 Task | Env | Algorithm